-Almost 250 individuals have gone through the Fellowship.
-The alumni network features leaders in public, private, and nonprofit sectors across the country.
-Alumni help Fellows through mentorship, informational interviews about possible career moves, and how to succeed at El Pomar and beyond.
-Alumni take advantage of the broad network well after completing the Fellowship.
+Fellowship alumni are leaders in the public, private, and nonprofit sectors all across the country.
+Alumni help current Fellows by serving as mentors, conducting informational interviews about potential career opportunities, and offering insight on how to succeed at El Pomar and beyond.
+Alumni take advantage of the vast network well after completing the Fellowship.

 Alumni Spotlight: Delores Tronco

 Touted as “a knockout new restaurant” by The Denver Post, Work & Class was named one of the Top 25 Restaurants in Denver by 5280 magazine and one of the Best 21 New Restaurants in America by Thrillist.
 Work & Class opened in January, 2014, and is founded and owned by Fellowship alumna Delores Tronco '05.
 Delores presumed it would take a decade to open her own restaurant - four years later she owns a well-respected restaurant in the burgeoning River North neighborhood of Denver....

 Alumni Spotlight: Jeremy Duhon

 Since completing the Fellowship in 2002, Jeremy Duhon has been busy.
 He has played pivot roles in the Young Nonprofit Professionals Network (YNPN), the Pueblo Opportunity Fund, the Denver chapter of the Social Venture Partners (SVP), and the Gordian Fund.
 He also works as a portfolio manager for Denver Investments.
 In 2010, he decided to tackle a new adventure: bringing the popular TED speaking events to Denver.
 He founded and developed TEDxMileHigh into a wildly successful gathering of some of the city's greatest minds.

 Alumni Spotlight: Nat Robinson